St Mary sub Castro, Dover: 1000

-Whether or not it had a predecessor, the present Saxon church was built on the Eastern Heights around AD1000.
+Whether or not it had a predecessor, the present Anglo-Saxon church was built on the Eastern Heights around AD1000.
 It is immediately adjacent to the surviving eastern pharos, which was used as a source of spolia: Roman tiles can be still be seen in the church fabric, particularly in the window arches (usually of stone), and flint and tile from the pharos is used throughout the church's walls.
 The plinth that projects out from beneath the church and on which it stands, however, is of new stone.
 The church is cruciform with a central tower the same width as the nave but broader than the chancel and transepts.
 The nave has no aisles.
 The door arch is the earliest to survive in any standing church in England.

 Medieval rebuilds

 The Early English vault and the altar recess in the southeast corner of the nave were probably both added to the existing church at the end of the twelfth century.
-As part of his building works at the castle, in 1226 Henry III of England instructed that the church be repaired and twenty-one years later ordered the making of three altars and images, for and of St. Edmund, St. Adrian and St. Edward, along with an image of St. John the Evangelist.
+As part of his building works at the castle, in 1226 Henry III of England instructed that the church be repaired and twenty-one years later ordered the making of three altars and images, for and of St Edmund, St Adrian and St Edward, along with an image of St John the Evangelist.

 A new stage was added to the four surviving Roman stages (out of a possible original eight) of the pharos to turn it into a bell tower, along with a short passage to connect it to the church.
 In 1252, three bells were cast at Canterbury to be hung in the pharos.
 In 1342–3, three bells were sold out of St Mary sub Castro to another St Mary's church, in the nearby village of Lower Hardres, for at least £4.

 They were replaced in 1345 by two newly cast bells, weighing 4266 lb and 1078 lb, and costing £15 18s.
 5¼d.
 Between 1426 and 1437, works on the pharos cost £176 11s.
 11½d and included five new stone windows in the medieval stage, which may have been rebuilt.

 Other works on the church included repainting between 1324 and 1334 by "John of Maidstone", and over £36 spent on church and keep in 1494, although the proportion spent on the church is unknown.
-The latter work was by Sir Edward Poynings, who may well have been deputising for Prince Henry, then the Castle's Constable.
+The latter work was by Edward Poynings, who may well have been deputising for Prince Henry, then the Castle's Constable.

 In 1460, Richard Blake is described as clerk & rector of the church within Dover Castle.